mpievolbio-scicomp/rarefan/README.md

 $> flask run
 ```

-And navigate your browser to localhost:5000 .
+And navigate your browser to http://localhost:5000 .

+#### NOTE
+Data visualisation on a local deployment server is currently not working.

 ##  Testing
 The directory *test/scripts/* contains two scripts: